seerreenna/seerreenna.github.io/_posts/2025-09-09-Spectrogram-PersistentSpec.md

 ```

 #### Persistence Spectrum
  We can think of the Persistence Spectrum as a sort of Histogram on the results of the SFTF.
-So Xiao's implementation basically plots the result of the sftf as a histogram and that is how we do that here:
+So, Xiao's implementation basically plots the result of the SFTF as a histogram:

 ``` python
 def generate_pspectrum(x, fs, nfft, noverlap, nbins, plot=True):